CITIG: A Partnership that Works

 That tradition continues, and as of 2012, CITIG is now managed in partnership by the Canadian Association of Chiefs of Police (CACP), the Canadian Association of Fire Chiefs (CAFC) and Paramedic Chiefs of Canada (PCC).

-Today, CITIG is made up of more than 1,250 volunteer members from the responder community, all orders of government, non-governmental organizations, associations, academia and industry.
+Today, CITIG is made up of more than 1,900 volunteers from the responder community, all orders of government, non-governmental organizations, associations, academia and industry.

 CITIG focuses on information-sharing and uniting stakeholders on issues effecting responder communications interoperability.
 While early efforts centered on voice communications, the scope of CITIG’s work has broadened to help stakeholders gain an understanding of, or work toward making progress on, key issues including: